Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Graduates are eligible to sit for the music therapy certification examination given by the Certification Board for Music Therapists.
 Positions are available regionally and nationally in hospitals, schools, rehabilitation centers, nursing homes and other health care facilities.
-Graduates are prepared to work in:
+Graduates are prepared to work in the fields of community music therapy and wellness, geriatric care, mental health, physical rehabilitation, special education, or within veteran and military populations.

 A music therapy career may also provide an opportunity for private practice with flexible hours.